JamesSkemp/AspNetMvcVersions/README.md

             of SQL Server (including SQL Azure and SQL  Compact) instead of to SQL Server Express.
       -->

+2. Numerous packages were updated.
+See packages.config.
+3. The new package Microsoft.AspNet.Mvc.FixedDisplayModes was added to all project templates.
+4. The shared error page was changed to use an hgroup and two headings instead of one in the Empty project template.
+It appears this change was already made in the other templates.

 TODO

 Visual Studio 2012 Update 1 to Update 2 differences